rbcrossley/rbcrossley.github.io/src/posts/loksewa-computer-engineer-it-officer-in-nepal.md

 In some non-tech companies you might also find a 5th level position generally called as "Head IT Assistant" instead of Officer level positions.

 The qualifications required varies.
 But in general a Computer Engineering Bachelors' degree suffices for most of the officer level positions.
-Some banks might ask for masters degree in IT or Engineering for officer level positions.
-For most non Engineer (i.e. Officer/DBA etc), all IT streams can apply including BCA, BIT and Bsc.CSIT(Of course lol).
+Some banks might ask for master’s degree in IT or Engineering for officer level positions.
+For most non Engineer (i.e. Officer/DBA etc.), all IT streams can apply including BCA, BIT and Bsc.CSIT(Of course lol).

 You can then visit these sites.
-They contain the vacancies, exam centres, exam dates etc notices of various organizations.
+They contain the vacancies, exam centers, exam dates etc. notices of various organizations.

 ```
 https://psc.gov.np/category/recommended/all